Arabic Studies

 4. It is one of the six official languages of the United Nations.

-5. The Arabic script is used for writing Arabic and several other languages of Asia and Africa, such as Persian, Urdu, Pashto, Sindhi, among others.
+5. The Arabic script is used for writing Arabic and several other languages of Asia and Africa, such as Persian, Urdu, Pashto, and Sindhi, among others.

 Why Choose Arabic?